pHo9UBenaA/chrome-extension-doc-snapshot/__snapshot__/extensionTypes.md

 "sub\_frame"

+### ImageDataType

+Chrome 139+

+Pixel data for an image.
+Must be an ImageData object; for example, from a `canvas` element.

+#### Type

+ImageData

 ### ImageDetails

-Details about the format and quality of an image.
+Details about the format, quality, and area of an image.

 #### Properties